Layli Maparyan

 Board Chair

-Layli Maparyan, Ph.D., (she/her/hers) is the Katherine Stone Kaufmann ’67 Executive Director of the Wellesley Centers for Women and Professor of Africana Studies at Wellesley College.
-Previously, she held academic posts at Georgia State University in women’s studies and the University of Georgia in psychology and African-American studies.
-She has published three groundbreaking books on womanism: The Womanist Reader (Routledge, 2006), The Womanist Idea (Routledge, 2012), and Womanism Rising (University of Illinois Press, forthcoming).
+Layli Maparyan, Ph.D., is the Katherine Stone Kaufmann ’67 Executive Director of the Wellesley Centers for Women and Professor of Africana Studies at Wellesley College.
+Previously, she held academic posts at Georgia State University (in women’s studies) and the University of Georgia (in psychology and African-American studies).
+She has published three groundbreaking books on womanism: The Womanist Reader (Routledge, 2006), The Womanist Idea (Routledge, 2012), and Womanism Rising (University of Illinois Press, late fall 2024), in addition to the co-edited volume, The Bahá’í Faith and African American Studies: Perspectives on Racial Justice (Lexington, 2023).
 Her scholarly research has focused on social identities, social movements, and spirituality.
-She has served as a Fulbright Specialist at the University of Liberia, helping to build a gender studies curriculum, as well as a Contemplative Practice Fellow with the Center for Contemplative Mind in Society focused on womanist spiritual activism.
+She has served as a Fulbright Specialist at the University of Liberia helping to build a gender studies curriculum, as well as a Contemplative Practice Fellow with the Center for Contemplative Mind in Society focused on womanist spiritual activism.

-Born in New York, raised in Georgia and Florida, and currently residing in Massachusetts, Layli has traveled extensively in Africa and has strong ties with Liberia in particular.
-She has also spent considerable time in Ghana, Cape Verde, and India.
-Her passion is fostering human wellbeing on a global scale in ways that advance equality, justice, peace, and the oneness of humanity, and she loves the Global Fund for Women’s for supporting grassroots women’s genius worldwide.
+Born in New York, raised in Georgia and Florida, and currently residing in Massachusetts (USA), Layli has traveled extensively in Africa and has a second home in Liberia, West Africa.
+She has also spent considerable time in Ghana, Cape Verde, South Africa, and India, and is beginning new work that will take her to Kenya.
+Her passion is fostering human wellbeing on a global scale in ways that advance equality, justice, peace, and the oneness of humanity, and she loves the Global Fund for supporting grassroots women’s genius worldwide.